-What to Consider When Selecting Your Hardwood Flooring
+What to Consider First When Selecting Your Hardwood Flooring

-When you’re choosing a hardwood floor, there’s three main things you’ll want to consider:
+When you’re just beginning your hardwood flooring journey, there’s three main things you will want to consider first:

 - Types of Hardwood Flooring